wp-plugins/ehive-access/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.2.2 =
+* Bug fix, query string in search request encoded correctly for searches containing spaces and quotes.

 = 2.2.1 =
 * Bug fix, harded coded the options value in the $oauthTokenCallback function line 383 of EHiveAccess.php so the plugin will work with PHP version 5.3.13 and newer.